DaVinci Resolve, like any other video editor, takes time to learn.

 These 2 chapters are meant to cut the fluff and get straight into finishing your project much faster (without getting intimidated by DaVinci Resolve’s interface and other features).

-Once you are comfortable with the “Cut” page, you can slowly move on to other pages to improve your knowledge and work flow.
+Once you are comfortable with the “Cut” page, you can slowly move on to other pages to improve your knowledge and workflow.

-If you spend 1 hour per day, it will take less than one month to learn the basics of different pages within Resolve- right from organizing a new project, assembling a rough cut to delivering the final project.
+If you spend 1 hour per day, it will take less than one month to learn the basics of different pages within Resolve- right from organizing a new project and assembling a rough cut to delivering the final project.
 But if you can afford only 1 hour per week, then it will take around 2 to 3 months to grasp the basics.

 It all depends on your available time and effort.

-“The Beginner’s Guide to DaVinci Resolve 16” estimates roughly around 13 hours to complete the material.
+The Beginner’s Guide to DaVinci Resolve 18” estimates roughly around 13 hours to complete the material.

 And keep in mind that this is targeted towards the beginners.